Gail’s Short Presentations

 How to Give Good Newsletter

-Miss Gail discusses how to find and hold onto an audience of loyal readers with a monthly newsletter.
+Gail Carriger discusses how to find and hold onto an audience of loyal readers with a monthly newsletter.
 Gail’s popular Chirrup has 14k+ subscribers with an open rate of 55-65% and click throughs of 15-20%.
 What does that mean and why is that very good for an author?
-Find out that and more in this presentation on how to encourage sign ups and produce a newsletter that keeps readers happy and coming back for more – so you don’t loose eyeballs between books.
+Find out that and more in this presentation on how to encourage sign ups organically and produce a newsletter that keeps readers happy and coming back for more – so you don’t loose eyeballs between books.

 Blogging for Fiction Authors